Basel Christian Church of Malaysia: History

-In the beginning, the Basel Missionary Society Mission sent its missionaries to Africa, and later to India in 1833.
+The Basel Missionary Society Mission sent its missionaries to Africa, and later to India in 1833.
 In 1846, missionaries were also sent to China.
 The first two missionaries to Mainland China and Hong Kong were Rev. Theodore Hamberg and Rev. Rudolph Lechler.
 They worked especially among the Hakka linguistic tribe in Guangdong Province and Hong Kong.
-After many years of labour and hardship, about two hundred congregations and more than one hundred schools were built up.
+After many years about 200 congregations and more than 100 schools were built up.
 The church membership was about twenty thousand.

 In the aftermath of the failed Taiping Rebellion in China, Hakka speaking Christians affiliated with the Basel Mission were viewed with suspicion by the Qing government as the leader of the rebellion, Hong Xiuquan, was himself a Hakka who claimed to be a Christian.
-This resulted in an increase in the number of Hakka-speaking refugees from China into the Southeast Asian region.
+This resulted in an increase in the number of Hakka-speaking refugees travelling from China into the Southeast Asian region.

 The British North Borneo Company established a settlement in North Borneo in December 1882, when an initial group of 100 Hakka Chinese Christian laborers from mainland China landed at Kudat, a town in the northern part of North Borneo.
 Many groups followed within the next few years.
 In this new land, the Hakka immigrants worked hard on their land for six days and rested only on Sundays.
 On Sundays, they gathered in one of their own homes for worship.
-A large number of them located on the west coast where railway construction had commenced.
-New towns with a majority of Chinese were set up along the railway line.
+A large number of them located on the west coast to work on railway construction and new towns with a majority of Chinese were set up along the railway line.
 The Hakka Christians who came along with the other immigrants set up their own worship places on the west coast and other parts of Sabah.
-Chinese labourers were sought to develop the interior of the territory and the British North Borneo Company sent agents to Hong Kong to recruit these labourers.
-Rudolph Lechler of the Basel Mission enthusiastically supported the scheme and Hakka Christians from the Basel Mission and the Basel-established Chongzhen Church (Tsung-Tsin Church or 崇真會) were recruited.
+The British North Borneo Company sent recruiting agents to Hong Kong to recruit these labourers.
+Lechler supported the scheme and Hakka Christians from the Basel Mission and the Basel-established Chongzhen Church (Tsung-Tsin Church or 崇真會) were recruited.

-The pioneer batch of settlers consisted of ten families who arrived in Kudat and proceeded to found a settlement in Lausan.
+The first group of settlers consisted of ten families who arrived in Kudat and proceeded to found a settlement in Lausan.
 Worship meetings were held on Sundays in one of the houses until the first attap roofed church building was built in the plantation of Lo Tai Hong in 1886.
 This became known as the Lausan Church and was the first Basel congregation organised in the territory.